nspcc-dev/neofs-spec/06-blockchain/03-alphabet.md

 func Version() int
 ```

-Version returns the version of the contract\.
+Version returns the version of the contract.

 ##### Vote